ARCHAEOASTRONOMER, DIRECTOR, & CO-FOUNDER

 GRAPHIC ARTIST, ILLUSTRATOR, & PAINTER

-Gustavo is one of the illustrious sons of Rapa Nui, having achieved international recognition for his paintings and drawings, which have been featured in several books and magazines worldwide.
+Takuana is one of the illustrious sons of Rapa Nui, having achieved international recognition for his paintings and drawings, which have been featured in several books and magazines worldwide.
 In addition, he is one of two Rapanui artists who year after year paint the large mural that serves as a backdrop for the annual Tapati Festival, the most important celebration on Rapa Nui today.
-Gustavo has also worked as a commercial illustrator and his images have been featured in the labels, advertisements, signs, posters, merchandising products and displays of several local businesses.
+Takuana has also worked as a commercial illustrator and his images have been featured in the labels, advertisements, signs, posters, merchandising products, and displays of several local businesses, as well as in the storefronts of Santiago, Chile.
 He lives with his young son and wife, also an artist, in a quiet neighbourhood in the main town of Rapa Nui in a unique little house with wooden furniture and other features, which he himself has designed and crafted.